graffiticode/translatex/README.md

 const str = TransLaTeX.translate(rules, '1 + 2');
 ```

-where rules are rules created using L120, such as like this:
+where `rules` is the rules object created using **L120**.
+For example:
 https://gc.acx.ac/item?id=3LgCjBbX9u0

-The `rules` object is the DATA JSON, such as this:
+The `rules` object is the *DATA* JSON obtained by clicking the *DATA* link in the navigation bar at the top of the Graffiticode browser window.
+For example:
 https://gc.acx.ac/data?id=3LgCjBbX9u0
-obtained by clicking the DATA link in the navigation bar at the top of the browser window.